guggero/blips/blip-tap.md

 ### Anchoring TAP Assets in the Funding Transaction

-As the Taproot Assets protocol is a overlay system on top of the Taproot script template, the impact of Taproot Assets on the Simple Taproot Assets channel type is minimal.
+As the Taproot Assets protocol is an overlay system on top of the Taproot script template, the impact of Taproot Assets on the Simple Taproot Assets channel type is minimal.
 At a high level, one can bind Taproot Assets to a given P2TR output simply by including the asset tree root commitment within the committed